brooswajne/medicspot-assignment/README.md

 If there are any questions about the dev-dependencies (used for linting / type-checking / testing) I'd be happy to discuss those too.

+### Tooling

+Linting can be run using the `npm run lint` script.

+Type-checking is done using TypeScript within JSDoc comments for speed of development, and can be run using the `npm run check` script.

 ## Part 3: The App

 TODO